Angami Women Organization

 The Angami Women Organization, formerly known as Angamimiapfü Mechü Krotho, is an Indian public organization.
 It is the apex women organization of the Angami Nagas.

 History

 Founded as Angamimiapfü Mechü Krotho, the organization was renamed as Angami Women Organization in 2022.

-In 2023, former President of the Angami Women Organization, Salhoutuonuo Kruse, became the first woman from Nagaland to be elected to the Nagaland Legislative Assembly.
+In 2023, former President of the Angami Women Organization, Salhoutuonuo Kruse, was one of the two first women from Nagaland to be elected to the Nagaland Legislative Assembly.
+Kurse also became the first female cabinet minister in Nagaland.